Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 But we can do better! (see for_expansion macro Version 2).
 Just leave out the temporary variables `iter` and `i` and work only with it and it_index.
 Also note you only have to backtick the variables the first time you use these.
 Note that in our actual `for call, we have to print `it.data`.

-> Remark: the `for_expansion` may have any other name like `looping`, so that you can define different for_expansions.
+> The `for_expansion` may have any other name like `looping`, so that you can define different for_expansions.
 It is called like this:
 > `for :looping v, n: data_structure`
 > Also it and it_index can be renamed, like this:
 > `for :looping v, n: data_structure  print("[%] %\n", n, v);`